 This is good news for students who may think their GPAs are not high enough to gain admission to their dream school or an Ivy League university.
 If colleges notice that a student started out with Bs in their freshman year, but then throughout the years took harder courses and eventually got all As their senior year, they will likely consider the student’s learning curve and ability to adapt.
 Demonstrating improvement can be just as powerful, if not more powerful, than showing consistency.

 Can Anyone Help Me Stand Out?

-SoFlo tutors are students from top universities who are eager to help you make the most of your high school career.
-Check out our tutoring services for a virtual tutor who will help you reach your goal GPA!
+SoFlo tutors are students from top universities who are eager to help you make the most of your high school career and prepare you for the college application process.
+Check out our tutoring and test prep services for a virtual tutor who will help you reach your goal GPA and SAT score!